 Business SMS messaging is the only communications tool that gives a business 90% certainty that their message was read.
 Even when the text isn’t read in the app, a person will 100% skim through it in the phone’s preview mode.
 No other tool gives a business the same odds of being heard.

-And if you’d like a phone system that makes business texting for smaller businesses look professional with a toll-free or local number, learn more about business texting from MightyCall.
+And if you’d like a phone system that makes business texting for smaller businesses look professional and gives you the security and privacy of a toll-free or local number, learn more about business texting from MightyCall.

 Grow your business with MightyCall.